-It is not often that we have shallots and no onions in our kitchen, but if that were the case, could we swap one for the other?
-What about using onion in place of shallots?
-Before substituting ingredients it is important to understand exactly what a shallot is.
+So, if you have onions but not shallots in the pantry, can you swap?
+And, it is not often that we have shallots instead of onions in our kitchen, but will a replacement work Before substituting ingredients it is important to understand exactly what a shallot is.

 Anatomy of a Shallot